► Vegan-friendly cars...

 ► ...that you'd want to be seen in

 ► Luxury with a conscience

 Eco-conscious is fast becoming an aesthetic as well as an outlook on life.
-Brands like Tesla and Polestar are already cashing in with a range of vegan-friendly interiors aimed at the sorts of people who go to supermarkets with their own tupperware.
+Brands like Tesla and Polestar are already cashing in with a range of vegan-friendly interiors aimed at the sorts of people who bring their own hemp-based containers to organic supermarkets.

 But what's with the change?
 Well, veganism has taken a sharp rise in take-up in recent years.
 One study from Finder suggests a 40% increase in veganism in the UK from 2019-2020 - bringing numbers up to around seven million.

 Before we dive into car chat, we should preface it with a warning.
 No car is truly vegan.

 Francine Jordan, Media and PR Officer for the Vegan Society, said: 'There's currently no such thing as a vegan car.

 'The rubber and plastic used for tyres may be vulcanised and toughened using tallow (mutton fat) and even the steel used for the car's frame may have been lubricated with animal fat.
 Even steering wheels and gear knobs can be an issue as in recent years manufacturers have ditched plastic versions in favour of leather ones – even in the most basic models.'

 The key to veganism then, is trying your best.

 One of the simplest ways to add to your vegan credentials is avoiding leather.
 The Vegan Society says that more basic frill-free cars are more vegan-friendly.
 For instance, the Renault Twizy, a quadricycle without traditional doors, is one of the most vegan-friendly cars on the market.